George Nash (rower)

 George Christopher Nash (born 2 October 1989) is a British rower.
-He is dual Olympian, dual Olympic medal winner and three time world champion.
+He is a dual Olympian, dual Olympic medal winner and three time world champion.

 Education

 Nash attended Lanesborough School in Guildford and Winchester College, where he was Vice-Captain of the Boat Club.
 He then studied Engineering at St. Catharine's College, Cambridge, where he was a member of the Cambridge University Boat Club.

 Nash initially rowed in the Cambridge reserve boat, Goldie, in 2009.
 He rowed in Cambridge's Blue Boat in the 2010 and 2011 Boat Races, winning in 2010 and losing in 2011.
 He took the 2011–2012 year off from Cambridge in order to focus on the 2012 Summer Olympics.
 Upon his return to Cambridge for the 2012–2013 year, Nash was elected as President of the Cambridge University Boat Club.
 He sat in the 5-seat of the losing crew of the 2013 race.
 He now rows for Molesey Boat Club.